reynholm-industries/laravel-repositories/README.md

 # Usage
 to do
-Simply extend one of the currently Reynholm\LaravelRepositories\Implementation and provide it with a configured builder instance.
+Simply extend one of the currently Reynholm\LaravelRepositories\Repository and provide it with a configured builder instance.
 Currently available:
-· Reynholm\LaravelRepositories\Implementation\ArrayRepository
+· Reynholm\LaravelRepositories\Repository\ArrayRepository
   Allows you to query and retrieve data only with arrays

 # Future